chadmcrowell/killercoda-scenarios/cka/upgrade-k8s/step3.md

-Run the `kubeadm upgrade plan`{{exec}} command again, and proceed with upgrading the control plan components to 1.28.3
+Run the `kubeadm upgrade plan`{{exec}} command again, and proceed with upgrading the control plane components to 1.30.1

 <br>
 <details><summary>Solution</summary>